Boundedness in families with applications to arithmetic hyperbolicity: Introduction

 \begin{theorem} Let $X$ be a projective integral surface over a number field $K$ such that there is a non-constant morphism $X_{\overline{K}} \to A$ to an abelian variety $A$ over $\overline{K}$.
 Assume that for every \textbf{number field} $L$ over $K$, the set $ {X}(L)$ is finite.
 Then, for every \textbf{finitely generated field} $M$ of characteristic zero, the set $X(M)$ is finite. \end{theorem}

-Note that a special case of Theorem \ref{thm:surfaces_intro} was already proven in \cite[Corollary~1.6]{JAut}, under the additional assumption that $X$ admits a \emph{finite} morphism to an abelian variety.
+Note that a special case of Theorem \ref{thm:surfaces_intro} was already proven in \cite[Theorem~4.9]{JAut}, under the additional assumption that the Albanese map of $X$ is finite.
 The proof in \emph{loc.\ cit.}\ relies on Yamanoi's extension of Bloch-Ochiai-Kawamata's theorem to finite covers of abelian varieties \cite{Yamanoi}.
 However, as Yamanoi's theorem does not apply to surfaces with non-maximal Albanese dimension, we can not use his results to prove Theorem \ref{thm:surfaces_intro}.
 Instead, to prove Theorem \ref{thm:surfaces_intro}, we will rely on the fact that abelian varieties are mildly bounded (Proposition \ref{prop:semiabvar_is_mildbounded}).

 Theorem \ref{thm:surfaces_intro} verifies a prediction implied by the Lang--Vojta conjecture.
 To explain this, we recall that Lang introduced the notion of arithmetic hyperbolicity (sometimes also referred to as \emph{Mordellicity}) over $\Qbar$ to capture the property of having only finitely many rational points over number fields.
 This notion is studied for instance in \cite{Autissier1, Autissier2, JBook, JLitt, JAut, JLalg}, \cite[\S 2]{UllmoShimura}, and \cite{VojtaLangExc}.
 Let us start with extending Lang's notion to varieties over arbitrary algebraically closed fields $k$ of characteristic zero.